-The foundation placement exposes students to the knowledge and skills needed to engage in generalist social work practice.
-During the concentration placement, advanced generalist practice, knowledge, and skills are developed, and students acquire the ability to respond with greater autonomy to increasingly complex practice situations involving diverse client systems of various sizes.
-Diversity, populations at risk of discrimination and oppression, and social and economic justice are stressed in both foundation and concentration placements.
-Each field placement also allows students to deepen their understanding of professional values and ethics.
-Finally, students are encouraged in their field experiences to use evidence, both from the literature and from their own practice evaluations, to inform their work with clients and constituencies.
+The generalist placement exposes students to the knowledge and skills needed to engage in generalist social work practice.
+During the advanced generalist placement, advanced generalist practice, knowledge, and skills are developed, and students acquire the ability to respond with greater autonomy to increasingly complex practice situations involving diverse client systems of various sizes.
+Diversity, populations at risk of discrimination and oppression, and social and economic justice are stressed in both generalist and advanced generalist placements.
+Each practicum placement also allows students to deepen their understanding of professional values and ethics.

+Finally, students are encouraged in their practicum experiences to use evidence, both from the literature and from their own practice evaluations, to inform their work with clients and constituencies.

-Students have the option of completing their field education credits as a single block placement during a given semester or dividing the placement between two consecutive semesters.
-To complete the foundation placement in a single semester requires students to devote about 27 hours/week; if performed during two consecutive semesters, students spend approximately 16 hours/week at their placement.
-For the concentration placement, students spend about 33 hours/week at their placement in order to finish it in a single, semester; to complete the concentration placement during two consecutive semesters requires students to be at their placement approximately 20 hours/week.
+Students have the option of completing their practicum education credits as a single block placement during a given semester or dividing the placement between two consecutive semesters.
+To complete the generalist placement in a single semester requires students to devote approximately 27 hours/week; if performed during two consecutive semesters, students spend approximately 16 hours/week at their placement.
+For the advanced generalist placement, students spend approximately 33 hours/week at their placement in order to finish it in a single, semester; to complete the advanced generalist placement during two consecutive semesters requires students to be at their placement approximately 20 hours/week.